Waterdragen/Semi_auto_keyboard_analyzer/README.md

 for example: `0.3` means only keep the best 30% in this criterion  <br>
 the keyboard layout has to fulfill all the thresholds  <br>

+After editing the .json files, you can run the program

 The console will print the time elapsed when the program is done.

 # Documentations (hash_table_writer.py)